rafburzy/Data-Analytics/Data_analysis_in_R/README.md

 # Data Analysis in R

-This is a repository hosting scripts for data analysis using R, which are based on Six Sigma methodology.
+This is a repository hosting scripts for data analysis using R, which are based on Six Sigma methodology for contiunous data.
-More details are available in the series of Medium articles
+My intention is to give a broader outline in the series of [Medium articles](https://medium.com/@rafburzy)

 At the moment the following projects are available: